Trump vows North Korea threat will be met with 'fire and fury'

 The White House continues to insist that all options are on the table in dealing with North Korea.

+And Arizona Sen. John McCain said he took "exception to the President's comments because you've gotta be sure you can do what you say you can do."

+Related: On 72nd Anniversary of Hiroshima Atomic Bomb Attack, Appeals of ‘Never Again’

 Ret.
-Navy Admiral James Stavridis, in an appearance on MSNBC Tuesday, called the escalations with North Korea the "biggest crisis" that this Trump administration has yet to face on the global stage.
+Navy Admiral James Stavridis, in an appearance on MSNBC Tuesday, called the escalation with North Korea the "biggest crisis" that this Trump administration has yet to face on the global stage.

+Trump has previously vowed to confront North Korea "very strongly" for testing missile launches, telling reporters during a trip last month to Warsaw, Poland that "I have some pretty severe things that we’re thinking about," in terms of potential responses.

+While Trump has said he does not "draw red lines" — a criticism he often levels of former President Barack Obama's stated threshold in Syria — Trump's comments Tuesday seem to draw a line at continued threatening rhetoric from North Korea.